TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 #### Required Contribution from Each Team Member

 It is up to each team to designate tasks and work together toward the completion of the capstone project.
 However, each team member must contribute meaningfully to each part of the project.
 Each team member **must** contribute meaningfully to the writing of project proposal.
-The work of each team member toward the completion of the project proposal **must** be clearly documented in the individual journal entries.
+The work of each team member toward the completion of the project proposal **must** be clearly documented at the end of the project proposal.

 ### The Introduction